Primary Learning Centre

 Be a Learner, be a Friend and Be Safe provides the framework for our students to engage in a dynamic learning community where students, staff and parents strive for all students to be the best they can be in their education and personal growth.

-The Primary Learning Centre provides students with the opportunities to engage in a rich and varied program that enables students to explore play, the technologies that they have at their disposal and access a comprehensive curriculum.
+The Primary Learning Centre provides students with the opportunities to engage in a rich and varied program that enables students to explore play, utilise the technologies that they have at their disposal and access a comprehensive and engaging curriculum.

 Students in the Primary learning centre are given opportunity to develop their social skills through developmental play, drama, performing arts and through their engagement in their school day recreational breaks.

 The primary focus of the English Program is the development of Speaking, Listening, Reading and Writing skills through both direct teaching and practical experience.
-We aim to develop independence and the appropriate skills required for play and social interactions through our Learn to Play Program.
+We aim to develop independence and the appropriate social skills required for play and interpesonal interactions through our Learn to Play Program.

-The Mathematics Program encourages students to develop key mathematical concepts through ‘hands on’ learning experiences and engagement with Mathematics applications on the iPad.
+The Mathematics Program which is aligned to the Victorian Curriculum continuum, encourages students to develop key mathematical concepts through ‘hands on’ learning experiences and engagement with Mathematics applications on the iPad.

 Students are encouraged to explore their local community to access and use resources outside the school environment, and become involved with situations that relate to real life experience, giving them opportunities to make choices and develop interests that may continue into their future.

-Students are given opportunity to thrive in a learning environment that encourages, that is tailored to their needs and builds upon their knowledge, skills and experience.
+Students are given every opportunity to thrive in our engaging and stimulating learning environments.
+Environments that are tailored to meet our young learner’s needs and build upon their knowledge, skills and experience.

-Please do not hesitate to contact our Primary Learning Centre Leader Robyn Procak for any additional information.
+Please do not hesitate to contact our Primary Learning Centre Leader, Robyn Procak for any additional information.
+Robyn.firstname.lastname@example.org